Things to consider when choosing beneficiariesDecember 10, 2018

 - A 15 foot sailboat to the child who loves to sail!

 According to the legal dictionary, a gift bequest is defined as a gift of personal property owned by a decedent at the time of death which is directed by the decedent’s will.
 Without a list, your personal property may end up with someone other than you would have liked.
-Making gift bequests may eliminate the possibility of bringing up old wounds or creating new ones among your children.
+Consider gift bequests when naming beneficiaries.
+This may eliminate the possibility of bringing up old wounds or creating new ones among your children.

 It’s dollars and sense.
 It’s easy to divide dollars.
 It makes sense to create a Gift Bequest.
 Doing so could make a huge difference in the lives of your loved ones.
 We help our clients prepare for difficulties that may arise, even when they least expect it.